NicholasMutsaerts/portfolio/Troubleshooting.md

 ### Network and Internet Connectivity Problems

 Restarting the router and checking if the device is connected to the right network.
 Verify the IP configuration.
 Basic troubleshooting for internet connectivity should include restarting the router and checking the cables.
+Determine if the issue is affecting one user or more.

 In Windows 11, use the **netsh winsock reset** command when experiencing network connectivity issues that cannot be resolved through standard troubleshooting steps.